shubh2565/Getting-and-Cleaning-data/CodeBook.md

 	- timeDomainBodyGyroscopeMagnitudeMean
 	- timeDomainBodyGyroscopeMagnitudeStandardDeviation

-- Average and standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+- Average and standard deviation of the time-domain magnitude of body angular velocity jerk:

 	- timeDomainBodyGyroscopeJerkMagnitudeMean
 	- timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation